 Butler and Sedgwick County, Kansas Housing Choice Voucher Waiting List

-Sources: This information was verified by the Wichita Housing Authority, as of March 24, 2020.
+Sources: This information was verified by the WHA, as of July 30, 2020.

 This waiting list is for rental assistance in Butler and Sedgwick County, Kansas.